Hiring People With Disabilities: Small Business Guide

 Yes, companies must provide reasonable accommodations upon request from a candidate.
 You do not have to provide reasonable accommodations if an applicant with a disability does not request them, unless the disability is obvious.

-For a candidate in a wheelchair, you would need to ensure your office is accessible (there should be a ramp to enter the building, elevator to reach your floor, and doorways wide enough for a wheelchair).
+For a candidate in a wheelchair, you would need to ensure your office is accessible (there should be a ramp to enter the building, an elevator to reach your floor, and wide enough doorways for a wheelchair).
 Because a wheelchair is an obvious disability, you’re required to make accommodations.

 Once you’ve hired a person with disabilities, make sure you’re aware of what you can do to support them in your workplace.
 This includes adhering to legal considerations and taking actionable steps to keep your workplace safe and inclusive.